Libnus/Glitter/README.md

 Glitter also supports a rudimentary class saving system so your grades are remembered the next time you load Glitter!

-# Features: Allows students to add classes, assignments,
+# Features:
-semesters,And keep track of grades and overall performance
+Allows students to add classes, assignments, semesters, and keep track of grades and overall performance

 # Planned Features: